-The subscribed amount plus the fees directly attributable to the Secured LNs, the LNs, the loans to associates and the other loans (together the "Facilities") is the basis of their carrying value.
+The subscribed amount plus the interest and fees directly attributable to the Secured LNs, the LNs, the loans to associates and the other loans (together the "Facilities") is the basis of their carrying value.
 The determined carrying value of the Facilities is not materially different from their fair values.
-The counterparties to the Facilities are substantially companies in which the Group holds an investment as an associate and generally has board representation.
-Given its influence within, and therefore its knowledge of, the counterparty, together with the terms of the Facilities, the Group considers the ECL in respect of the Facilities to be low.
-The Group also considers there has been no change in its assessment of its risk since the inception of the Facilities and therefore considers it appropriate to reflect a 12 month ECL provision.
+The counterparties to the Facilities are substantially companies in which the company holds an investment either as an associate or a significant shareholder and generally has board representation.
+Given its influence within, and therefore its knowledge of, the counterparty, together with the terms of the Facilities, the company considers the ECL in respect of the Facilities to be low.
+The company also considers there has been no change in its assessment of its risk since the inception of the Facilities and therefore considers it appropriate to reflect a 12-month ECL provision.

-The deferred consideration arose in respect of a sale of certain assets to a company of which Ian Smith is a director and majority shareholder.
-The deferred consideration carries an interest rate of 1% and is repayable on or before 31 January 2023.
-Post period-end, The determined carrying value of the deferred consideration is not considered materially different from its fair value.
-Given the relationship with Ian Smith and the terms of the agreement and related security held, the risk of default, and therefore the ECL in respect of the deferred consideration is considered low.
+The non-current deferred consideration arose in respect of a sale of certain assets during FY20 to a company of which lan Smith is a director and majority shareholder.
+The deferred consideration carries an interest rate of 1% and is repayable on or before 31 January 2024.
+The determined carrying value of the deferred consideration is not considered materially different from its fair value.
+Given the relationship with lan Smith, and the terms of the agreement and related security held, the risk of default, and therefore the ECL, in respect of this deferred consideration is considered low.